2022-2023 State Qualifiers and Events

 Real World Opportunities

-The Knowledge Matters All-Access Virtual Business Scholarship Challenge is back for fall 2022!
+The Knowledge Matters All-Access Virtual Business Scholarship Challenge is back for spring 2023!

-Who: Students enrolled at any school or school district with an active All-Access license are eligible to compete using the Virtual Business - Retailing* simulation.
+Who: Students at any school or school district with an All-Access license will be eligible to compete using the Virtual Business-Sports and Entertainment simulation.

-What: Students will work to reach a specific goal in the Virtual Business-Retailing simulation.
+What: Your students can compete to reach a specific goal in the Virtual Business-Sports and Entertainment simulation.

-Why: Top winners will receive scholarship awards from Knowledge Matters!
+Why: Top winners of the competition will receive scholarship awards from Knowledge Matters.

 1st place: $3,000